ItsXrgon/multi-unit-converter/README.md

 # JS-Unit-Converter
-This is a JS library that converts all units and values in a given text to user specified units or ti their SI equivalents if specified.
+This is a JS library that converts all units and values in a given text to user specified units or to their SI equivalents if specified.

 ## Installation
 You can install this library using npm: